StrahilPeykov/gridwise/README.md

 If neither file exists, the map renders without overlays (basemap only).

 Privacy: Only PC4 codes and aggregated counts are used.
 No addresses or personal identifiers are processed.

+## Energy Assessment Demo

+- Explicit permission: On Start → "Your Address & Home", use the "Data Integrations (optional)" panel.
+Click "Give Permission & Start" to grant consent for a demo-only flow that simulates:
+  - Smart meters: "Fetching meter information from energy provider" → "Analysing energy consumption…"
+  - Housing (Kadaster): "Fetching data from Kadaster" → determine insulation possibilities and available spaces
+  - Municipality: "Fetching and analysing municipal data (demo)" This shows transparent, step-by-step progress and summarises insights used for recommendations.
+No real external calls are made.

+- Auto-fill: You can still use "Auto-fill from Kadaster" by entering your PC4 (first 4 postcode digits) and clicking the button to pre-populate demo housing fields.

+- Priorities UI: The energy priorities step uses simple checkboxes (one method) for clarity.
+Intensity sliders are omitted; sensible defaults are applied internally.